What Makes an AC Compressor Stop Working?

 Why Did My AC Compressor Stop Working?

-If you find your compressor or heat pump is not working, the first thing to do is check the power supply.
-The unit could have simply become unplugged, or there may be a more serious problem at hand.
+If your compressor or heat pump isn’t working, the first thing to do is check the power supply.
+The unit could have simply become unplugged, or there may be a more serious problem.

 When it comes to operating your cooling system properly, be realistic with the temperature setting on your thermostat.
 When it’s 110 degrees outside, don’t set your thermostat at 65.
 It just isn’t designed for that.
-Also, keep in mind that heat pumps do not perform as well on very cold days.
-They work by moving warm air from one place to another.
-When the mercury drops below about 30, there isn’t much heat for these systems to work with.
+Also, keep in mind that heat pumps don’t perform as well on very cold days.

 Top Reasons Your AC Compressor Stopped Working

-Not every AC repair problem is a costly one to fix.
-Knowing what problem is troubling your AC compressor will help you determine the cost of repairs and how to prevent similar problems from occurring in the future.
+Not every AC repair problem is costly to fix.
+Knowing what the problem is will help you determine the cost of repairs and how to prevent similar problems in the future.

 Some of the most common reasons AC compressors stop working include: